 - 1/2 pound blanched almonds

 - 4 pears, unpeeled, stemmed and thinly sliced

 - 2 to 4 ounces blue cheese

-- 1. Preheat the oven to 400°F (204°C).
+- Preheat the oven to 400°F (204°C).

-- 3. Combine the almonds, sugar, and 1/2 tablespoon of water in a food processor and grind to a paste.
+- Combine the almonds, sugar, and water in a food processor and grind to a paste.
 Spread the paste over the puff pastry.

-This Warm Pear Tart with Blue Cheese and Honey was a delight to make and eat!
+This pear tart with blue cheese and honey was a delight to make and eat!
 The tart looked professional, and I took it to the table on a wooden board and cut it there in front of guests.
 The tang of the blue cheese with the sweetness of the pears and honey were a delicious combination.
 This recipe will stay around for a long time!

 I’ve made this pear tart several times and if you like blue cheese, you’ll like this tart.

 I used my favorite Roquefort (Société) and several different types of pear.
 When you cut the pastry, make certain that you don’t cut all the way through, just score it.
 (I made that mistake the first time but it worked out fine.)
 I would also suggest that you pay close attention to the time, as the pastry may brown quickly with the use of egg wash.

 I like to make the tart half size, which is just perfect for the 2 of us.